Industry & Peer Councils

 The Technology Council meets the 1st Thursday of the month.

 In the Valley there is a large population of young, enthusiastic and driven individuals who are looking to take their business to the next level.
 In turn, there are also very few opportunities that help people socially and professionally in the area.
-That is why the Greater Valley Chamber of Commerce formed Young Emerging Professionals (YEP) for individuals in their 20’s and 30’s in the region.
+That is why the Greater Valley Chamber of Commerce formed Young Emerging Professionals (YEP) for individuals ages 20 to 40 in the region.
 YEP’s mission is to help young people become more engaged in the community as well as more successful and professional in all their future business opportunities.
 The goal of the group is help young individuals grow their businesses by building strong social circles that can engage their business.
+Check out their Website here or visit them on Facebook for more detailed information.

 This group is comprised of the Valley area Hotel Managers and Sales Directors.